x0rz/tweets_analyzer/README.md

 There are plenty of things that could be added to the script, feel free to contribute! 👍

 ### Installation
+Update your API keys in the *secrets.py* file.

 ```sh
 $ pip install tweepy ascii_graph tqdm numpy